boazsegev/facil.io/README.md

 ### Running Tests

-Testing the STL locally is easy using:
+Testing the IO Core library locally is easy using:

 ```bash
 make test/core